bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3711537620297465in"} -->

-That you can see my dog stays there, he doesn\'t shrink, he doesn\'t do anything like that.
+That you can see my dog stays there, he doesn&apos;t shrink, he doesn&apos;t do anything like that.

 #### CSS: